12 Tips to Get Rid of Smelly Sink Drain Odours

 Regardless of the type of sink you have, clogs and unpleasant smells can happen.
 Some of the common culprits behind a stinky sink drain include:

-• Food particles: Leftover food can decompose in the drain, causing bad smells.
+- Food particles: Leftover food in a slow-draining sink can decompose, leading to bad smells.

-• Grease build-up: Pouring grease down the drain leads to a residue that traps odours within your pipes.
+- Grease build-up: Pouring grease down the drain can leave a residue that traps odours in your pipes.

-• Bacterial growth: Warm, moist environments in drains are ideal for bacteria, resulting in foul smells.
+- Bacterial growth: Warm, moist environments in drains are ideal for bacteria, leading to foul odours.

-Whatever the culprit may be, rest assured that there are ways to eliminate bad sink smells.
+Whatever the culprit, rest assured, there are ways to eliminate bad sink smells.

 12 Effective Methods to Eliminate Sink Drain Odours

-You need to act fast whenever your kitchen sink drain smells bad!
-While it may not seem as urgent as a leaky sink, it can cause major issues as time goes on.
-Here are 12 battle-tested methods that can help deodorize your drain today.
+Act fast whenever your kitchen sink drain smells bad!
+While it may not seem as urgent as a leaky sink, it can cause major problems over time.
+Here are 12 battle-tested methods to deodorize your drain today.

 1. Flush with Boiling Water